baybara-pavel/phaser3-webpack/README.md

 # Phaser 3 + Webpack 4

-Start game development with Phaser + Webpack.
+A boilerplate project for start game development with Phaser 3 + Webpack 4

 ## Install and run